 A few other disadvantages of using MRI to diagnose spondylitis include the high cost, the wait times for an appointment, and the risk of a flare-up due to the length of the actual test.
 MRI may not be possible for people with claustrophobia or metal implants and pacemakers.

 MRIs are ideal for follow-ups because they are safe for children, young adults, or anyone who has been overexposed to radiation.
-MRIs are also sensitive enough to track spondylitis progression, predict some changes to come, and even track the efficacy of treatment such as the biologic Remicade (infliximab), a tumor necrosis factor inhibitor.
+MRIs are also sensitive enough to track spondylitis progression, predict some changes to come, and even track the efficacy of treatment such as the biologic infliximab (Remicade), a tumor necrosis factor (TNF) inhibitor.

 CT scans can capture a full view of the sacral and iliac joints from every angle.
 Compared to MRI and X-ray, CT scans may be superior for detecting chronic bone changes.
 However, CT scans have difficulty picking up the soft tissue and bony changes found in early spondylitis sacroiliitis.